cloud-gov/product/OnboardingChecklist.md

 - [ ] Identify a straightforward, well-groomed story in progress that involves their skills domain, schedule a meeting with the owner for an introduction (if it's not you), and setup pairing sessions several times in the first week on the project.
 - [ ] Identify a straightforward, well-groomed first story, ideally something they could conceivably complete in their first two/three weeks using their existing skills.
 Discuss the context with them, then make them the assignee for the card.
 - [ ] Discuss suggestions for how the onboarding experience could have been improved and open as PRs on [the onboarding template](https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md).
-- [ ] Ask the Program Manager or Director to add the person to [Zendesk](https://cloud-gov.zendesk.com), so they can see how we handle support and read technical discussions happening with outside groups.
+- [ ] Ask the Director or Deputy Director to add the person to [Zendesk](https://cloud-gov.zendesk.com), so they can see how we handle support and read technical discussions happening with outside groups.
 - [ ] Invite them to the private Slack channel `#cg-supportstream`, used for Zendesk integration to post and discuss new support tickets.

 ## Required items for all team members